aikubo/LinkingLines/paper/paper.md

 # Summary

 Linear feature analysis plays a fundamental role in various scientific and geospatial applications, from detecting infrastructure networks to characterizing geological formations.
 In this paper, we introduce `linkinglines`, an open-source Python package tailored for the clustering, and feature extraction of linear structures in geospatial data.
 Our package leverages the Hough Transform, commonly used in image processing, performs clustering of line segments in the Hough Space then provides unique feature extraction methods and visualization. `linkinglines` empowers researchers, data scientists, and analysts across diverse domains to efficiently process, understand, and extract valuable insights from linear features, contributing to more informed decision-making and enhanced data-driven exploration.
 We have used `linkinglines` to map dike swarms with thousands of segments associated with Large Igneous Provinces in @kubo2023.
-T

 # Statement of Need